 Housing costs in Flagtown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Flagtown is a decidedly white-collar town, with fully 93.26% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Flagtown is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Flagtown who work in management occupations (24.48%), office and administrative support (15.13%), and sales jobs (14.58%).
+Flagtown is a decidedly white-collar town, with fully 95.73% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Flagtown is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Flagtown who work in management occupations (17.53%), sales jobs (14.33%), and office and administrative support (13.72%).

-A relatively large number of people in Flagtown telecommute to their jobs.
-Overall, about 13.34% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.83% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Flagtown is a great place for families with children to consider.
-First of all, many other families with children live here, making Flagtown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Flagtown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Flagtown is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Flagtown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Flagtown in 2022 was $69,002, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $276,008 for a family of four.
+The per capita income in Flagtown in 2022 was $81,984, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $327,936 for a family of four.

 Flagtown is a somewhat ethnically-diverse town.
 The people who call Flagtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flagtown residents report their race to be White, followed by Asian.
-Important ancestries of people in Flagtown include Italian, Irish, Polish, German, and English.
+Important ancestries of people in Flagtown include Italian, Polish, Irish, German, and Croatian.

 The most common language spoken in Flagtown is English.
 Other important languages spoken here include Langs. of India and Spanish.